Squarespace pricing 2025: how much will it cost to build a website?

 • Pop-ups and banners for promotions and brand announcements, such as seasonal sales

-The Business plan is perfect if you want an affordable way to build and manage a business website or start a small online store.
-As Squarespace’s cheapest ecommerce plan, it’s only slightly more expensive than Wix’s Core plan (£16 per month) but cheaper than Shopify’s Basic plan (£19 per month).
+The Core plan is perfect if you want an affordable way to build and manage a business website or start a small online store.
+It’s only slightly more expensive than Wix’s Basic plan (£12 per month) but cheaper than Shopify’s Basic plan (£19 per month).

 Editing an announcement bar in Squarespace's website editor